UTSAVS26/NLP-Algorithms/Documentation/Text_Preprocessing_Techniques.md

 Text preprocessing is a crucial step in natural language processing (NLP) and can significantly impact the performance of your models and applications.
 With NLTK, you have a powerful toolset that simplifies and streamlines these tasks.

-I hope this guide provides you with a solid foundation for text preprocessing with NLTK.
-As you continue your journey in NLP,

- remember that preprocessing is just the beginning.
-There are many more exciting and advanced techniques to explore and apply in your projects.

 Happy coding! 💻